24 September 2018

 Your response will help us improve the site and the experience we offer to visitors.

-I have been a consultant gastroenterologist at Leeds Teaching Hospitals Trust for 7 years.
+I m a consultant gastroenterologist at Spire Leeds and have been a consultant gastroenterologist at Leeds Teaching Hospitals Trust for seven years.
 I am also a professor of gastroenterology at the University of Leeds, with a research interest in functional bowel disorders, such as irritable bowel syndrome, and have published more than 250 peer-reviewed articles in scientific journals.
 This gives me a thorough grounding in how to manage these common disorders using an up-to-date and evidence-based approach.

 In addition to my clinical work, I am also a professor of gastroenterology at the University of Leeds.
 I supervise two PhD and MD fellows in my academic time, and organise 1st year medical student teaching in Gastroenterology.
 I am handling editor for Alimentary Pharmacology and Therapeutics, a scientific journal in the field of Gastroenterology.
 I am also secretary of the neurogastroenterology section of the British Society of Gastroenterology.
 I have previously been a member of two National Institute for Health and Care Excellence guidelines groups, for the management of Crohn's disease, and dyspepsia and gastro-oesophageal reflux disease.